CluelessCoderNZ/SENG201-SpaceExplorer/README.txt

 ## RUNNING THE JAR FILE
 1. navigate to the root project directory
-2. run the terminal command "java -jar jsv22_csm119_SpaceExplorer.jar"
+2. run the terminal command "java -jar jsv22_csm119_space_explorer.jar"
- + to get the command line version of the game, use "java -jar jsv22_csm119_SpaceExplorer.jar cl"
+ + to get the command line version of the game, use "java -jar jsv22_csm119_space_explorer.jar cl"
+ + the command line version can be run with an optional seed for the random generator using "java -jar jsv22_csm119_space_explorer.jar cl <integer seed>"

 ## RUNNING THE SYSTEM TESTS
-the system test files can be found in the tests/ folder in the root directory Run the testing script with "python3 system_tester.py <jar file> <test file>"
-This will automatically run through the input in the test file and then redirect to user input afterwards to allow for further testing if required.
+the system test script and files can be found in the system-tests/ folder Run the testing script with "python3 system_tester.py <jar file> <test file>" e.g. "python3 system_tester.py ../jsv22_csm119_space_explorer.jar crew_actions_test" This will automatically run through the input in the test file.
+User input can then be entered in the case that the test file has not resulted in a GAME OVER message.
 Otherwise the game can be closed with ctrl-C.